 Rose registered her parents’ names on the Welcome Wall to acknowledge their love and selfless sacrifice, and to honour their memory for her two sons.

 For 20 years, the Welcome Wall at Pyrmont Bay Wharf has celebrated and recorded the stories of those who left their native shores to make Australia home.
-The museum is planning a renewal of this project, with a new launch in late 2019.
+Honour your family's migration heritage by including an inscription on the Welcome Wall.

 This article originally appeared in Signals magazine (Issue 128).